Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Depending on the vastness of the resource library, you may need to invest in methodologies that make it easier for the learner to access relevant information on your portal or learning management system (LMS).

 Chunking them up in a module may make it easier to digest.
 Or you can consider using categories to subdivide different skills.
-Just remember to keep training resources short and to the point so that maximum utility can be gained from them.
-In most cases, a 3 to 5-minute video is more than enough to convey instructional information to the learner.
+Just remember to keep training resources short and to the point to gain maximum utility from them.
+In most cases, a 3 to 5-minute video is enough to convey instructional information to the learner.

-One of the best ways to deliver new skills and knowledge is through examples.
+Examples are the best ways to deliver new skills and knowledge.
 Seeing something in action and then applying it yourself makes a lasting impression.
 It also makes it easier to retain the information presented.

-One way you can go about this methodology is by keeping a learning objective in mind when creating learning resources.
-Make it clear to the learner what objective a certain learning resource fulfills.
-Then include real-world examples or those from your workplace to drive home your point.
+One way to go about this methodology is by keeping a learning objective in mind when creating learning resources.
+Make it clear to the learner what objective a specific learning resource fulfills.
+Then include real-world examples or work examples to drive home your point.

 How is just-in-time learning implemented?